osharim/JSONORM/README.rst

 Run our docker instance with the following commands
 ^^^^^^^^^^^^

->> docker-compose -f local.yml run --rm python main.py
+>> docker-compose -f local.yml run --rm rocka python main.py

 How it works